radrow/ddtrace/EVALUATION.md

 #### *Figure 16*

-Each time series in *Figure 16* in the paper visualises one specific execution of the benchmarked scenario, under different probe emission delays (0ms, 1000ms, or 5000ms).
+Each time series shown in *Figure 16* in the paper visualises one specific execution of a non-deterministic concurrent system, under different probe emission delays (0ms, 1000ms, or 5000ms).
 To produce *Figure 16* we manually selected 3 executions that clearly show how many queries, responses, and probes may be emitted, and when.

-The benchmark script in the artifact runs and plots numerous execution time series for each probe delay --- and therefore, the script produces many candidate plots for Figures *16a*, *16b* and *16c*.
+The script in the artifact performs multiple executions of a non-deterministic concurrent system for each probe delay, and plots and saves the time series of each execution.
+As a consequence, the script produces many candidate plots for Figures *16a*, *16b* and *16c*.
 The script saves all such candidate plots as PDF files in the directories `output/fig_16_a/`, `output/fig_16_b/`, and `output/fig_16_c/`, respectively.

 In each produced plot, there may be any number of deadlocks (usually zero or